drewswu/BadassCMS/articles/cms_almost_online.markdown

 Date: Sun, 29 Apr 2013 05:41:35 GMT-0700 (PST)
 Node: v0.10.3

+This is my first foray into using Node.js.
+On the whole, it feels really alpha and hacked, but the promise of the Google V8 Javascript engine, with Node by Ryan Dahl, plus the most creative projects in tech right now, means this is is one serious high-powered sandbox.

 ## Node.js, Wheat, and Git

-This blog is my first foray into using Node.js.
+This blog uses Node.js 0.10.3.
 It uses the wheat module from [Tim Caswell](http://creationix.com/) which handles the blogging framework.
 I've made quite a few tweaks to the UI, but if you'd like to see the orginal project you can go to [http://howtonode.org](http://howtonode.org).
 The markdown files are pushed to a git repo server running on the site.